 of democracy to advance the creation of the Adirondack Park between 1864 and 1894.

-Policy: New Directions for the Twenty-First Century, 8th edition (CQ Press, 2012).
-The
+Environmental Policy: New Directions for the Twenty-First Century, 8th edition (CQ

-published in The Oxford Handbook of U.S. Environmental Policy (Oxford
+Environmental Discourse," is published in The Oxford Handbook of U.S. Environmental Policy

 To view my full curriculum vitae, click here.